gabk17/EDIN/README.md

 # EDIN
-Mobile Application connected to a Database that Collects Data, later Visualized on a Website showing Statistics and Forecasting using Machine Learning
+Mobile Application Connected to a Database that Collects Data, later Visualized on a Website showing Statistics and Forecasting using Machine Learning